Junior627/SEOTechDevProject/README.md

 News API -- https://www.marketaux.com/
 Stock API -- https://twelvedata.com/
 ### Copyright
 We do not have any relationship with any of the companies displayed on the website.
+All data collected is provided from these public, free-to-use APIs listed above.